Disclaimer: Honi Editors Pranay Jha, Nell O’Grady, and Liam Thorne are not involved in the 2019 USU Board Election coverage.

 None of this is particularly new.
 James Flynn was elected a USU Board Director in 2010 after openly admitting membership of the Young Liberals.
 Flynn went on to become a Liberal Party staffer in 2016.

-Brown confirmed to Honi that if elected to the Board, she would not cancel her membership of the Liberal Party.
+Brown confirmed to Honi that if elected to the Board, she would not end her membership of the Liberal Party.

 “I wouldn’t sever my ties with the Liberal Party.